jkariscodes/nairobi-busstops/README.md

     - In the Linux terminal, type sudo apt-get update to update the package list.

-    - Next, type `sudo apt-get install build-essential` to install the necessary tools for building software, including make.
+    - Next, type `sudo apt-get install build-essential to install the necessary tools for building software, including make.

-    - Once the installation is complete, you should be able to use make in the Linux terminal.
+    - Once the installation is complete, you should be able to use Make in the Linux terminal.

-Note that you will need to be familiar with using a __Linux command-line interface__ to use make on Windows.
+Note that you must be familiar with using a __Linux command-line interface__ to use make on Windows.

 #### Installation on Local / Development
 These are steps that one should take towards deploying this project successfully in a local or development environment which could be in a local machine or similar.